BLIND BROOK HIGH SCHOOL

 Students will design projects that emerge out of personal interest and/or expertise.
 These can be literary, studio, performance, research or laboratory based.
 Students must select an off-campus supervisor with an interest or expertise in the field.

 Students will engage in work experience outside the high school at a site where students can design and implement projects of their own.
 Students will produce a tangible work such as an exhibition of photographs, a painting, a film, or a set of computer programs that reflect at least 100 hours of achievement.
-Students must select an off-campus supervisor with an interest or expertise in the field.
+Students must select an off-campus coach with an interest or expertise in the field.

 Assessments will include: